vitoriawillani1991/PowerCo_Churn/README.md

 ## Project Overview

 The goal of this project is to build a churn model that aims to understand whether price sensitivity is the largest driver of customer churn.
 The project team from BCG believes that exploring the relationship between customer churn and price sensitivity could provide valuable insights for the client.
 To achieve this, we will perform an Exploratory Data Analysis (EDA) on the provided datasets to uncover initial patterns, trends, and potential correlations.
+In this project, we used advanced machine learning techniques to create a reliable churn prediction model.
+The major goal was to identify consumers who were on the verge of leaving, allowing firms to take proactive actions to keep them.
+We are delighted to inform that our model has produced amazing results, with an outstanding accuracy rate of 0.98 in forecasting churn.

 ## Data